 On ROOM.nl you can look for new offers every day at 12.00.
-However, you have time to respond to these offers until the next morning without worrying about your ranking.
+However, you have several days to respond to these offers without worrying about your ranking.
 In the online advertisement you can see the date by which you must respond, it doesn’t matter who was first or last, it always only comes down to the two aspects I mentioned above.

 Also, the final ranking for each room is composed when the response time closes.
 This means that if you were 1st at 12.30, you can easily be 54th later on.

 The number of times you respond to rooms